dustinspecker/dustinspecker.com/content/posts/iptables-how-docker-publishes-ports.md

 curl localhost:8080
 ```

-# forward ports on local network using iptables
+# forward ports on the local network using iptables

 I'm stubborn and don't like admitting defeat to computers, so I want to understand how to use
 iptables to forward a port on the local network.
 Be sure to terminate the `socat` process (`CTRL+c`
 should do the trick).

-We'll need to enable a `route_localnet` option so that we can instruct Linux to properly direct
+We'll need to enable the `route_localnet` option so that we can instruct Linux to properly direct
 our port forwarding on the local network via iptables.
 Run:

 ```bash